-Via the promotion of the above environmental and social characteristics, the Sub-Fund aims to achieve a reduction of harmful impact on the environment and/or society by:
+Via the promotion of the above environmental and social characteristics, the Sub-Fund aims to achieve a reduction in harmful impact on the environment and/or society by:

-- Conducting an ESG evaluation of issuers in scope based on a proprietary framework and setting a minimum ESG risk rating for a security to be considered an eligible investment (ESG Integration). - Conducting engagement with issuers on ESG matters, by prioritising those with scope to improve management of key ESG issues, including but not limited to, ethical business conduct, labour and human rights as well as environmental issues such as climate change (ESG Engagement). - Excluding in-scope fixed income securities and issuers involved in selected controversial activities (ESG Exclusion / Negative Screening and ESG Norms Based Screening approaches).
+- Conducting an ESG evaluation of issuers in scope based on a proprietary framework and setting a minimum ESG risk rating for a security to be considered an eligible investment (ESG Integration), resulting in the exclusion of any issuers with a 'very high' ESG Risk Rating or 'high' ESG Risk Rating on a case-by-case basis (either at an overall ESG level, or on the 'governance' pillar specifically). - Conducting engagement with issuers on ESG matters, by prioritising those with scope to improve management of key ESG issues, including but not limited to ethical business conduct, labour and human rights as well as environmental issues such as climate change (ESG Engagement). - Exclusion of in-scope fixed income securities and issuers involved in selected controversial activities, or those lacking appropriate processes and compliance mechanisms to monitor and prevent ESG related controversies (ESG Exclusion / Negative Screening and ESG Norms Based Screening approaches).
+The following issuers are excluded: